rgildiaz/cooking-class/README.md

 # cooking-class
 IS 446 Group Project website

-If you just want to run the site, use the instructions in [the Backend section](#backend).
+Use the instructions in [the backend section](#backend) if your only goal is to run the site locally.

 ## Frontend
 The frontend is built using React (and create-react-app).
-As a prerequisite, you will need to have [Node.js]() installed.
+As a prerequisite, you will need to have [Node.js](https://nodejs.org/en/) installed.

 If you don't have Node.js installed, you can still view the site through [the backend](#backend).